Harm reduction: Legalized prostitution

-Since 1999 some countries have legalized prostitution, such as Germany (2002) and New Zealand (2003).
+Since 1999, some countries have legalized prostitution, such as Germany (2002) and New Zealand (2003).
 However, in most countries the practice is prohibited.
 Gathering accurate statistics on prostitution and human trafficking is extremely difficult.
 This has resulted in proponents of legalization claiming that it reduces organized crime rates while opponents claim exactly the converse.
 The Dutch prostitution policy, which is one of the most liberal in the world, has gone back and forth on the issue several times.
 In the period leading up to 2015 up to a third of officially sanctioned work places had been closed down again after reports of human trafficking.
 Prostitutes themselves are generally opposed to what they see as "theft of their livelihood".

 Legal prostitution means prostitutes can contact police in instances of abuse or violence without fear of arrest or prosecution because of what they are doing being illegal.
 A legal and regulated system can also provide licensed brothels as opposed to prostitutes working on the streets, in which the owners or staff of the premises can call the police in instances of violence against sex workers without fear of workers or the business facing criminal charges or being shut down.
-Legal and regulated prostitution can require prostitutes to undergo regular health checks for sexually transmitted diseases and infections (STDs and STIs) by law.
+Legal and regulated prostitution can require prostitutes to undergo regular health checks for sexually transmitted infections (STIs) by law.
 Sex workers in Nevada for instance have to get monthly tests for syphilis and HIV and weekly tests for gonorrhea and chlamydia.
-"Researchers at a public research institute in the Netherlands discovered that when major cities in that country opened tippelzones, or areas where street prostitutes could work legally, reports of rape and sexual abuse declined by as much as 30 to 40 percent in the first two years after the zones were opened.
-In cities that licensed the prostitutes permitted to work in these tippelzones, rapes and sexual abuse dropped by as much as 40 percent, while the reductions in sexual violence were slightly lower in zones that did not enforce the licensing of sex workers."
-Dutch researchers also found significant reductions in drug-related crime in these areas with licensed prostitution.
-In cities with both a tippelzone and a licensing requirement, for instance, they found a 25 percent reduction in drug-related crimes within two years.